joelverhagen/flask-rauth/docs/index.rst

 ``/authorized``).
 This route will be hit by the user after authentication.

 This is a special route marked by the :func:`authorized_handler` decorator.
-This route will recieve two parameters upon successful authorization: a special `RauthResponse` object and the token required for making requests on behalf of the authenticated user.
+This route will receive two parameters upon successful authorization: a special `RauthResponse` object and the token required for making requests on behalf of the authenticated user.
 If the first parameter is `None` or ``access_denied``, the authorization step failed (see `Handle if the user denies`_).

-When you decleare your authorized handler, the top of it should look a lot like
+When you declare your authorized handler, the top of it should look a lot like
 this:

 .. code-block:: python